LSD: How Long Does LSD Stay in Your System? What Are the Other Effects of This Drug?

 Addiction to LSD may substantially influence many elements of a person's life.
 Illegal purchasing and using the substance can strain relationships, hinder educational or professional objectives, and lead to legal troubles.

-LSD and Addiction: Is it Truly Addictive?
+LSD and Addiction: Is It Truly Addictive?

 No evidence exists that LSD causes physical dependence or withdrawal symptoms when used.
 LSD can still cause psychological addiction.
 Psychological addiction is defined as a compulsive urge to consume a substance despite negative effects and an inability to regulate or quit using it.
 The satisfying and enjoyable effects of the substance on the brain's reward system fuel this addiction.